-Use the following checklist to determine which tasks you must perform to configure NetWare Print Services.
-You may not need to do all of them.
-Each task references applicable procedures in the "Managing" on page 111 section.
-Refer to that section for additional information.

-- "Configuring Global Resources" on page 107 - Configuring the NetWare-to-UNIX Print Service" on page 108 - Configuring the UNIX-to-NetWare Print Service" on page 108 - "Configuring NIS" on page 109 - Configuring FTP (File Transfer Protocol) Service" on page 109
+Each nfigure NetWare Print Services.
+You may not need to do all of them. task references applicable procedures in "Managing" on page 107. to that section for additional information.
+"Configuring Global Resources" on page 105 "Configuring the NetWare-to-UNIX Print Service" on page 105 "Configuring the UNIX-to-NetWare Print Service" on page 106

-Configuring Global Resources
+Use the following checklist to determine which tasks you must perform

-If you did not set up the databases for your name services by copying the UNIX source files for hosts, users, and groups as explained in this section, you must do this manually.
-The following checklist items identify what to do.

-Add host entries

-Refer to the procedures in "Managing Host Information" on page 121 and "Managing Host Group Information" on page 133.

-Create new NetWare user accounts and groups for each NetWare and NFS user and group that will access the NetWare Print Services

-Refer to "Managing User and Group Information" for more information.

-Configuring the NetWare-to-UNIX Print Service

-Complete the following tasks to enable NetWare users to print to remote UNIX printers:

-- Set up the remote host

-- Select a default print server

-- □ Configure the NDS[TM] UNIX printer object

-- Assign a default UNIX user account (optional)

-- Start the NetWare-to-UNIX print service
+"Configuring FTP (File Transfer Protocol) Service" on page 106 Configuring G ilob al Resources the U u did not set up the databases for your name services by copying JNIX source files for hosts, users, and groups as explained in this on, you must do this manually.
+The following checklist items tify what to do.
+Add host entries Refer to the procedures in "Managing Host Information" on page 117 and "Managing Host Group Information" on page 127.
+Create new NetWare user accounts and groups for each NetWare and NFS user and group that will access the NetWare Print Services Refer to "Managing User and Group Information" on page 131 for more information.
+Configuring th ne N NetWare-to-UNIX Print Service plete the following tasks to enable NetWare users to print to te UNIX printers: Set up the remote host Select a default print server Configure the NDSTM UNIX printer object Assign a default UNIX user account (optional) Start the NetWare-to-UNIX print service Refer to "Managing NetWare-to-UNIX Printing" on page 169.

-Refer to "Managing NetWare-to-UNIX Printing" on page 175.
+"Configuring NIS" on page 106